 Scope of work: The GBV expert will help with Phase 1 of the project focusing on conducting a landscape and needs/barriers assessment and finalizing a gender and inclusion analysis, and with Phase 2 focusing on linkages and capacity building of MFI and CSO staff.
 The consultant is highly recommended to conduct additional key informant interviews with females and CSOs to gain first hand relevant information that would support the results of the landscape assessment.

 During Phase 1, the GBV expert will:

-· Review and provide input to the assessment developed to a) identify barriers faced by female entrepreneurs to accessing finance, business development services, and GBV and other social support, and to b) map existing services in each district.
-The expert will analyze and provide technical feedback on how the assessment addresses GBV risks (if and how GBV is a barrier to female entrepreneurship and if and how MFI services may put women at greater risk of GBV).
-The expert will also assist in mapping GBV services in program locations.
+● Review and provide input to the assessment developed to a) identify barriers faced by female entrepreneurs to accessing finance, business development services, and GBV and other social support, and to b) map existing services in each district.
+The expert will analyze and provide technical feedback on how the existing services address GBV risk (if and how GBV is a barrier to female entrepreneurship and if and how MFI services may put women at greater risk of GBV).

 During Phase 2 of the project, the GBV expert will:

 ● Assist the implementation team in prioritizing services and products for potential linkages between MFIs and WE CSOs based on the assessment results and consultant’s individual analysis.
 The objective of program activities is to reach additional vulnerable female entrepreneurs, (including GBV survivors) to access start-up capital or business loans from the MFIs, business skills training and other forms of social support from the WE CSOs.
 Lead and complete the quality assessment of the proposed GBV linkage services and recommend improvements.

 ● The GBV expert will also provide input on developing technical assistance workshops for CSO staff and lead the content on quality enhancements to their GBV services and/or second- tier linkages.
 The latter will include advising partners on developing second-tier linkages with additional service providers including government services, and networks of legal aid providers.